RODA/DialogCreator/USER_MANUAL.md

 Global:
 - Cmd/Ctrl + A: Select all elements on the canvas (Editor window)
-  - In the Conditions window, Cmd/Ctrl + A selects only the condition rules textarea.

 Notes:
 - Shortcuts only apply when at least one element is selected and focus is not inside a text field (unless stated otherwise).